Kataali/file-server/README.md

 - Update password
 - Logout

-### The backend is live on render at [https://file-server-backend-8zjh.onrender.com]
+### The server is live on render at [https://dashboard.render.com/web/srv-cq6hhaaju9rs73e7ut6g/deploys/dep-cq6o1rbgbbvc73auipsg]

 ## The Client App
 I also wrote a client web app with Flutter Web to interact with the server and demonstrate all these features